MathSquared/how-to-testify/guide.md

 ### What to bring

 - Your **written testimony**.
 Make sure you have the **number of copies** specified in the hearing notice.
-Double-check the notice to make sure it hasn't changed.You can also bring **extra copies** in case one gets damaged, or to give to the press and anyone you meet.
+Double-check the notice to make sure it hasn't changed.
+You can also bring **extra copies** in case one gets damaged, or to give to the press and anyone you meet.
 Ten extra is more than enough.
 - Any **written reference materials** you may want for your oral testimony.
 - **Pen and paper** to take notes during the hearing (so you can adjust your own arguments in response to what other people say), or for networking purposes.
 - If you'd like, **business cards** to give to allies you meet at the hearing, for networking purposes.